rosell-dk/webp-convert/docs/webp-on-demand/without-composer.md

     // Tell where to find the webp-convert-and-serve library, which will
     // be dynamically loaded, if need be.
-    'require-for-conversion' => 'webp-convert-and-serve.inc';
+    'require-for-conversion' => 'webp-on-demand-2.inc',

     // UNCOMMENT NEXT LINE, WHEN YOU ARE UP AND RUNNING!
     'show-report' => true             // Show a conversion report instead of serving the converted image.

     // More options available!
 ];

-WebPOnDemand::serve($source, $destination, $options);
+WebPConvert::convertAndServe($source, $destination, $options);
 ```

 ### 3. Continue the main install instructions from step 3